-The approach of the MIT Production in the Innovation Economy project was, however, different from the start.
-We focused on only one broad question: how production capabilities here and abroad contribute to sustaining innovation and realizing its benefits within our own society.
-Though some members of the PIE team believe that maintaining manufacturing in the United States is valuable in and of itself, for the jobs it creates, and for national security, the PIE researchers as a group are ecumenical on this point.
-Our starting point of agreement, rather, is that innovation is critical for a vibrant and productive society.
-We have organized our research to discover what it takes to sustain innovation over time and what it takes to bring innovation into the economy.
-We have approached these questions from multiple angles, looking at innovation in products, in processes, in combinations of products and services; at innovation in startups, in large multinationals, in Main Street small- and medium-sized manufacturers, in European and Asian partners and competitors, in hotspots for new technologies, like the biotech cluster of Cambridge Massachusetts, in traditional manufacturing country, like Ohio, and in new manufacturing areas in the Southwest, in Arizona, in China and Germany.
-We started by asking: what kinds of manufacturing do we need located here in the United States-if any-to support an innovative economy?
-We tried in each of our research sites within the United States and abroad to trace out the concrete linkages between innovation and manufacturing and to analyze the opportunities and dangers for American prosperity in the changes that have taken place in those linkages.
+The approach of the MIT Production in the Innovation Economy project was to focus on one broad question: how production capabilities here and abroad contribute to sustaining innovation and realizing its benefits within the United States.
+We organized our research to discover what it takes to sustain innovation over time and what it takes to bring innovation into the economy.
+We approached these questions from multiple angles, looking at innovation in products, in processes, in combinations of products and services; at innovation in startups, in large multinationals, in Main Street small- and medium-sized manufacturers, in European and Asian partners and competitors, in hotspots for new technologies, like the biotech cluster of Cambridge Massachusetts, in traditional manufacturing country, like Ohio, and in new manufacturing areas in the Southwest, in Arizona, in China and Germany.

-Because our main focus was on the pathways through which an invention or a new idea about a product or a way of improving a product or process get made into goods and services for sale in the market, we carried out much of our research in firm-level interviews.
-National Science Foundation statistics state that in 2006-8, 22 percent of all U.S. manufacturing firms reported "a new or significantly improved product, service or process" 5 but as we started our research, we really did not know what they were doing or how they were doing it.
-We had data, too, on the high-risk venture and corporate funding of startups, but no systematic account of how these firms were finding (or not finding) the full range of inputs they would need on the road to commercializing their innovations.
-With the interviews and analyses we have now carried out, we believe we have a clearer picture of what takes place within the black box of American manufacturing innovation and commercialization.
+To retrace the pathways through which an invention or a new idea about a product or a way of improving a product or process get made into goods and services for sale in the market, much of our research was conducted in firm-level interviews.
+National Science Foundation statistics state that in 2006-8, 22 percent of all U.S. manufacturing firms reported "a new or significantly improved product, service or process" (NSF 2012) but we did not know what they were doing or how they were doing it.
+There is data, too, on the high-risk venture and corporate funding of startups, but no systematic account of how these firms find the full range of inputs they need on the road to commercializing their innovations.
 In the interviews with senior managers we could trace out in concrete detail the trajectories along which each company moved as it attempted to make its ideas into profits.
 Where did the company get the inputs it needed to bring innovation into production?
 Did it find these inputs at home or abroad?
 Where and why did it decide to locate each of its operations?
 Which parts of its production activities does it believe it needs to keep in close proximity to its R&D in order to bring a product to market and to maximize the gains from its own innovation?
 In the case of innovations growing out of existing process or product technologies, our interviews in companies allowed us to track interactions between the innovators and the manufacturers in great detail from the point at which the new idea came into play through production into the hands of customers.